miayam/miayam/src/pages/now.md

 I am looking for accomodation in Jabodetabek.

-I am let go due to restructurization but well-compensated.
-Many impacted.
-The package that Stockbit offers is not bad at all.

-I am preparing for coding interviews.
+I am exercising for coding interviews.
 I am going to blog about it.

 Last updated: November 2023.